RefactoringCombos/ArlosCommitNotation/README.md

 * DANGER: Very Highly tested code, with the tests providing proof

 Note that only the first two levels can prove bug-for-bug copmatability.
 The last can only demonstrate that you didn't cause any problems that have been thought of before; it does not demonstrate safety for novel bugs.

+# Small Features and Bug Fixes
+[4]:#small-features-and-bug-fixes

+Features and bug fixes intentionally change behavior.
+This makes them much riskier than refactorings.
+It is not possible to prove that they have only the intended effect.
+However, small changes are much lower risk for three reasons:

+1. It's only possible when the code is well-organized already.
+2. It's easy to see the possible side effects of small chunks of code.
+3. It's easy to code review, so you are likely to get good reviews.

+Therefore, we treat any feature or bug fix as high risk if it changes more than 8 LoC in one commit.
+This includes test changes.

+One good approach to enable small features is to refactor until the feature change is easy, then add it.
+Then add the feature one piece at a time, with a test for each.

 # Living Documentation